 - religious beliefs.

-Also please note that as part of our Services, we and the recruiting employer or the prospective employee may also collect and process data relating to criminal convictions or offences or related security measures.
+Also please note that as part of our Services, we and the recruiting employer may also collect and process data relating to criminal convictions or offences or related security measures.

 This Personal Data will only be collected and/or processed where specific consent has been given.
 Additional further Personal Data including special categories of Personal Data may be collected and/or processed where consent has been given.
 If consent is the only legal basis for processing and has been given, then this may be revoked in which case the Personal Data will no longer collected/processed.